How to Baby Proof a Montessori Nursery

 How a Montessori nursery supports the needs of your baby

-A Montessori nursery is prepared with your babies needs in mind.
-A bed low to the floor supports your babies need for movement and exploration.
-A movement area with a mirror and a low shelf with some toys meet their need for movement and exploration as well.
+A Montessori nursery is prepared with your baby’s needs in mind.
+A bed low to the floor supports your baby’s need for movement and exploration.
+A movement area with a mirror and a low shelf with some toys meets their need for movement and exploration.
 A space prepared for diaper changes and getting dressed supports the physical needs your baby has.
-By having a specific place in the home for diaper changes and getting dressed your baby will use this as a point of reference and become familiar with this area in the home and what it is for.
+By having a specific place in the home for diaper changes and getting dressed, your baby will use this as a point of reference and become familiar with this particular area in the home and what it is for.

 How to Baby Proof a Montessori Nursery

-There are many things to consider when you are making a Montessori nursery baby proof.
-You have the think that anything and everything is available for my baby to explore safely.
-Cords are secured away, outlets are covered, floors are clean and clear and any furniture or shelving is secured to the wall.
+There are many things to consider when you are making a Montessori nursery baby-proof.
+You have to think that anything and everything is available for my baby to explore safely.
+Cords are secured away, outlets are covered, floors are clean and clear, and any furniture or shelving is secured to the wall.

 The Outlets